 - Drain the pitted dates and add them to a food processor.
 Pulse to obtain a smooth date paste.

-- Add the chickpeas, almond milk, cocoa powder, cinnamon, vanilla and half of the peanut butter, then process again until smooth.
+- Add the chickpeas, almond milk, coconut milk, cocoa powder, cinnamon, vanilla and half of the peanut butter, then process again until smooth.

 - Transfer the sweet chickpea mixture into a freezer-friendly pan and drizzle the remaining peanut butter on top.